GEO Group: Australian contracts

-Assisting prisoners in returning to civilian life
+Rehabilitation programs

 GEO Group has developed several programs to reduce recidivism by assisting prisoners in returning to civilian life.
 In 2015, GEO launched its Continuum of Care program, which "uses cognitive behavioral treatment — an approach based on the idea that you can change a person's behavior by changing how they think and feel — to prepare inmates for life after prison".
 In 2018, GEO Group entered into a collaboration with the National Federation of Federal Employees called Reentry Success DC, designed to enhance "GEO Group's pre- and post-release services by connecting returning citizens to gainful employment".
 The program is available to prisoners returning to Washington, D.C., from the Rivers Correctional Facility in North Carolina.
 By February 2020, the company had expanded the Continuum of Care program to 18 prisons.
 Later in 2020, the company also opened its Connection and Intervention Center in Idaho Falls, Idaho, for this purpose.

 One report noted that GEO "spends 11% of its revenue in Florida on inmate education and rehabilitation".
 Several inmates credited the Continuum of Care program with helping them to adjust to post-prison life by providing "classes, training and one-on-one case managers within the facility", and "teaching [them] basic life skills like dealing with [their] anger".
-In order to facilitate post-incarceration employment, prisoners received professional training and materials, and an opportunity to take professional qualification exams.
-The program also provides support for former prisoners, helping them to find housing, providing counseling, and following up on their living conditions.
+In order to facilitate employment, prisoners receive professional training and materials, and an opportunity to take professional qualification exams.
+The program also provides support to find housing, provides counseling, and follows up on their living conditions.
 These services are provided at no cost to the former prisoners.

-In other philanthropic work, beginning in 2007, GEO Group annually awarded scholarships to students in Webb County, Texas, in support of their efforts to attend college.
+Beginning in 2007, GEO Group annually awarded scholarships to students in Webb County, Texas, in support of their efforts to attend college.
 GEO Group thereafter "continued to provide $25,000 every year, on a year-to-year basis, raising the scholarship contribution to $375,000" as of mid-2021.
-In May 2021, GEO Group staff and inmates at a state prison in Golden Valley, Arizona, built a house for a homeless veteran residing in that city.